-Find out how much Etihad Airways flight compensation you're owed.
+Click below to find out how much Etihad Airways flight compensation you're owed and how we can help you get it.

 While Etihad Airways isn't a European airline, whenever they fly in Europe they comply with European regulations.
 That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair Etihad Airways compensation payout.